-Currently, the main markets for our lumber products are the United States, China, Canada and Japan.
+The main markets for our lumber products are the United States, China, Canada and Japan.
 The following table shows the percentage of our net lumber revenue earned from and volume shipped to each geographic market (Conifex produced lumber only):

-Lumber Sales by Geographic Market (unaudited) Year Ended December 31, 2017 Year Ended December 31, 2016
+Lumber Sales by Geographic Market (unaudited) Year Ended December 31, 2018 Year Ended December 31, 2017

-(%) (%)
+• (%) (%)

 By Revenue (net of freight)

-United States 62 64
+United States 71 62

-China 13 13
+China 9 13

-Canada 13 8
+Canada 9 13

-Japan 8 10
+Japan 8 8

-Other export 4 5
+Other export 3 4

-· - 100 100
+· 100 100

 By Shipment Volume

-United States 57 60
+United States 68 57

-China 20 20
+China 15 20

-Canada 12 7
+Canada 9 12

-Japan 7 8
+Japan 5 7

-Other export 4 5
+Other export 3 4

 - - 100 100

-We foster a diversified customer base in each of our key markets and no single customer accounted for 10% or more of our sales in 2017.
+We foster a diversified customer base in each of our key markets and no single customer accounted for 10% or more of our sales in 2018.

-Our customers include national and regional distributors, secondary manufacturers, retail yards and home centres, which typically purchase lumber in truck, rail or container load quantities.
+Our customers include national and regional distributors, secondary manufacturers, wood treaters, retail yards and home centres, which typically purchase lumber in truck, rail or container load quantities.
 The residential construction, repair and remodeling industry consumes the majority of softwood lumber in North America.
 China's demand for softwood lumber includes a significant market for industrial applications, such as concrete forming and packaging, as well as a potential to consume higher-grade lumber in furniture manufacturing and wood-frame construction.
 Demand for softwood lumber is cyclical and influenced by transportation costs, exchange rates, government tariffs and competitiveness of substitute products, as well as by factors that affect consumer confidence and drive demand for residential construction, such as the level of interest rates, disposable income, unemployment rates, perceived job security and other indicators of general economic conditions.
 Demand can vary from region to region within a country, and seasonal factors that determine optimal building conditions can also affect demand.

-We ship the majority of lumber from our Canadian mills destined for the United States and Canada by rail, with the balance shipped by truck, whereas we ship lumber for customers in China and Japan in containers aboard oceangoing vessels.
-We expect to ship the majority of lumber from the El Dorado Mill by truck, with the balance shipped by rail.
+We ship the majority of lumber from our Canadian mills destined for the United States and Canada by rail, with the balance shipped by truck, whereas we ship lumber for customers in China and Japan in containers aboard ocean-going vessels.
+We ship the majority of lumber from our US mills by truck, with the balance shipped by rail.

-The following table sets forth our sales revenue by product at our FSJ and Mackenzie mills for the year ended December 31, 2017 and the year ended December 31, 2016:
+The following table sets forth our sales revenue by product at our mills for the year ended December 31, 2018 and the year ended December 31, 2017:

-Year Ended December 31, 2017 Year Ended December 31, 2016
+Dece er Ended ember 31, 2018 (1) ear Ended cember 31, 2017 (2)

+(in m illions)

-Sales by Product (in mil lions)
+Sales by Product

-Lumber - Produced by Conifex \$281.8 \$246.2
+Lumber - Produced by Conifex \$ 392.9 \$ 281.8

-Lumber - Wholesale 118.5 102.0
+Lumber - Wholesale 182.7 118.5

-By-Product 26.1 25.5
+By-Product 48.1 26.1

-Logistics Services 17.5 10.4
+Logistics Services 19.4 17.5

-\$443.9 \$384.1
+· \$ 643.1 \$ 443.9